Navigating University with ADHD: A Practical Guide

 Revision Strategies That Work

-Traditional revision methods — reading notes over and over, highlighting everything — rarely work for ADHD brains.
+Traditional revision methods, reading notes over and over, highlighting everything, rarely work for ADHD brains.
 You need strategies that engage your attention actively.
+I go into much more depth on this in my guide to ADHD university exam revision, but here are the essentials.

 - Active recall: Test yourself rather than passively re-reading.
 Use flashcards, practice questions, or teach the material to someone else.